mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

 #### Questions
 1. How to handle aggregating client metric values across multiple days?

+    *Context*: Metric definitions are valid SQL select expressions, which could be computations that don't naturally extend to aggregations from these results (e.g., `COUNT DISTINCT`, `AVG`, etc.).
+We need to decide how best to aggregate daily metrics into weekly and overall metrics.
+  - **Option A** Aggregate by data type
     - Query could look like the following
       - `MIN` enrollment and exposure dates is not necessary since we already do this when building enrollments
       - `SUM` enrollment and exposure events